OctaveLarose/ast-vs-bc-experiments/instructions.md

 ### Full Run, Reproducing our Complete Data Set

-Since running the benchmarks takes a long time, we recommend to consider already add the new experiment, as described in the next section.
+Since running the benchmarks takes a long time, we recommend to consider already adding the new experiment, as described in the next section.
 While this won't be relevant to reproduce our results and verify our claims, it avoids running everything twice.

 For the full run, we assume the *Getting Started Guide* was followed.